ozermehmett/ozermehmett/README.md

 # 💫 About Me
-🌱 I’m currently learning python programing<br>💬 Ask me about Python programming, mathematical concepts, or any questions related to computer science.<br>⚡ Fun fact: Did you know that Python was named after the British comedy group Monty Python?<br>📫 How to reach me ozermehmet911@gmail.com
+🌱 I’m currently learning python programing<br>💬 Ask me about Python programming, mathematical concepts, or any questions related to computer science.<br>⚡ Fun fact: Did you know that Python was named after the British comedy group Monty Python?<br>📫 How to reach me ozermehmet911@gmail.com or ozermehmet1@proton.me

 ## 🌐 Socials